Leicester Sexual Health offers:

 - Sexually Transmitted Infection (STI) Screening and Treatment Services: We routinely test for Chlamydia, Gonorrhoea, HIV and Syphilis.

-- Emergency Contraception: Hormonal contraception (pill) or coil insertion if you have had unprotected sex.
+- Emergency Contraception: Emergency hormonal contraception (the morning after pill) or coil insertion if you have had unprotected sex.
 Referral and support to termination of pregnancy services.

-- HIV PEP and PREP: Information, advice and assessment for Post Exposure Prophylaxis if you think you’ve been exposed to HIV.
-Information and advice on Pre Exposure Prophylaxis (at the moment we don’t currently supply PREP)
+- HIV PEP and PREP: Information, advice and assessment for Post Exposure Prophylaxis, if you think you’ve been exposed to HIV.

 - Domiciliary Services: A specialist service for those who may find it difficult to access a GP practice or sexual health service for contraception advice and/or treatment.